Top Feasible-Arm Subset Identification in Constrained Multi-Armed Bandit with Limited Budget: Performance analysis

-Even if CSAR has been designed with focusing on top-$m$ feasible-arm selections but not on ranking, it turns out that CSAR also produces asymptotically correct ranking such that $\mu(T_1) > \mu(T_2) > \cdots > \mu(T_m)$.
-We discuss an upper bound on the probability of the correct ranking that approaches to zero as $H$ goes to infinity.
+We remark that even if CSAR has been designed with focusing on top-$m$ feasible-arm selections but not on ranking, it turns out that CSAR also produces asymptotically correct ranking such that $\mu(T_1) > \mu(T_2) > \cdots > \mu(T_m)$ when $1\leq m < |A_f|$.
+We discuss an upper bound on the probability of the correct ranking that approaches to one as $H$ goes to infinity.
 However, the convergence speed might be slow because the bound essentially has an exponential dependence on $m$.